Mayada92/nurtured-hub/src/content/projects/mindflow-en.md

     alt: "MindFlow Application Screenshot 2"
 ---

-**GAIA Hackathon Winner - 4th Place**
+**GAIA Hackathon Winner - 4th Place | May 2023**

 Developed MindFlow, an AI-powered mindfulness and meditation platform that provides personalized experiences in both Arabic and English.
-Achieved 4th place out of 80 participants in the LabLabMe GAIA Hackathon in Riyadh.
+Achieved 4th place out of 80 participants in the LabLabMe GAIA Hackathon in Riyadh (May 2023).

 ## Project Overview